deekue/songblocks/README.md

 Based on [Songblocks](http://shawnrk.github.io/songblocks).

 I had to rewrite [shawnrk](http://github.com/shawnrk)'s code as enough had changed in the intervening 3 years that I couldn't get it working.

+Changes:

-I added a config file and support for playing a Sonos playlist in addition to individual tracks.
-I didn't re-add Twitter support as I'm not planning on using it.
+* added a config file (songblocks.ini)
+* added support for playing a Sonos playlist in addition to individual tracks
+* added Chromecast support (using pychromecast)
+* removed Twitter support
+* removed time-of-day restrict
+* removed track seek and volume control

 I used the [FTDI Serial TTL-232 USB Cable](https://www.adafruit.com/product/70) initially so I could work on my laptop.
 I haven't bothered switching to I2C or